Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What red flags should you avoid in an accountant?

-“Be wary of accountants with a lack of credentials, a history of short-term work contracts or a lack of communication,” said Logan Allec, a CPA and personal finance expert.
-“This could turn into serious problems down the road if you choose to hire them.”
+“Be wary of accountants with a lack of credentials, a history of short-term work contracts or poor communication,” cautioned Logan Allec, a CPA and personal finance expert.
+“These issues can turn into much bigger problems over time.”

 TipBottom line